How 'Lucifer' Showrunners Came Up With Final-Season Plot That Let Them Keep Their Original Ending

 “When they told us that we might have Season 6, we were like, ‘We don’t want it.’
 Like, ‘What do you mean you don’t want it?
 Really?’
 ‘Yeah, we love our ending.’
 And they’re like, ‘Well, think about.’
 You know, we’re writers, so we thought about it,” Henderson told TheWrap.
 “And then, we were just riffing and we’re like, ‘Oh, s–t, so much of what Lucifer has dealt with is becoming his father and also empathizing with his father, understanding his father.
 So what if he did to his child what was done to him?
 And what if he doesn’t understand how that possibly happened?’
 And then all of a sudden we were like, oh my God, this is a story, this is a story that we wouldn’t have told and now we can’t imagine not.”

 This story ended up being about Rory (Brianna Hildebrand), Chloe (Lauren German) and Lucifer’s half-angel daughter from the future, who arrives in the present day to kill her father for abandoning her and her mother without a clue as to why he did it.
-Ultimately, it is discovered by the end of the 10-episode season that Lucifer left to go run hell in a better way than he ever had before, by being a devil that tries to help the damned redeem themselves to move on to heaven, and Chloe, Rory and Chloe’s first daughter, Trixie, spending their days on earth, with Rory unable to know why her father left, so as to allow everything to play out the way it did in the first place.
+Ultimately, it is discovered by the end of the 10-episode season that Lucifer left to go run Hell in a better way than he ever had before, by being a devil that tries to help the damned redeem themselves to move on to Heaven.
+That meant Chloe, Chloe’s first daughter, Trixie (Scarlett Estevez), and Rory spending their days on Earth, with Rory unable to know why her father left, so as to allow everything to play out the way it did in the first place and complete the time loop.

 Throwing this major character and huge plot ahead of what they had previously written as the end of Season 5 is actually what allowed the “Lucifer” showrunners to keep that intended end, but still fill up a 10-episode season.